Polish Grid Infrastructure PL-Grid: PL-Grid Consortium, project and infrastructure

-In 2009-2011, the activity of the Consortium was supported by the PL-Grid project, co-funded by the European Regional Development Fund within the Innovative Economy Operational Programme.
+From 2009 to 2011, the activity of the Consortium was supported by the PL-Grid project, co-funded by the European Regional Development Fund within the Innovative Economy Operational Programme.

 The result of the operation of the Consortium was the establishment of the Polish Grid Infrastructure PL-Grid, formed by the merger of new, powerful computational resources, purchased and installed in the data centers belonging to the PL-Grid Consortium.

 Computational resources

 Computational resources available in the Polish Grid Infrastructure PL-Grid include (at the end of the PL-Grid project): 5.8 PBytes of storage capacity and 588 TFlops of computing power.
-One of the clusters within Polish Grid Infrastructure is Zeus - supercomputer installed in Academic Computer Centre Cyfronet AGH University of Science and Technology in Kraków - in 2010, 2011 and 2012, the most efficient supercomputer in Poland.
+One of the clusters within Polish Grid Infrastructure is Zeus – a supercomputer installed in Academic Computer Centre Cyfronet AGH University of Science and Technology in Kraków – in 2010, 2011 and 2012, the most efficient supercomputer in Poland.